 Non-fiction: I have written for Financial Mail, Daily Maverick, MarkLives, City Press, Mambaonline and GQ South Africa.
 In my previous life, as a marketing professional, I was Head of Content for Yellowwood, and authored a number of reports and studies on branding, CSI, market research and marketing best practice in Africa.

-My first novel, It Doesn’t Have to be This Way, will be published in February 2022 by Kwela.
+My first novel, It Doesn’t Have to be This Way, is forthcoming in early 2022 – published by Kwela Books.

 A bit about me

-I currently live in Cape Town with my husband, pug, and enough house plants to constitute a nursery.
+I currently live in Cape Town with my husband, pug, and enough house plants to restart the ecosystem after it all collapses.

 Mackay, incidentally, rhymes with sky.